 The simulation used a zero-mean Gaussian jump density with $\sigma{jump} = 5$ and thus with variance $\sigma{jump}^2 = 25$.
-It also used a zero-mean Gaussian noise density with $0 < \sigma{noise} \leq 5$.
-Figure 6(a) shows that noisy simulated annealing in accord with Theorem 2 converged 76% faster than did standard noiseless simulated annealing when using logarithmic cooling.
-Figure 6(b) shows that the estimated global minimum from noisy simulated annealing was almost two orders of magnitude better than non-noisy simulations on average (0.05 vs 4.6).
-The simulation annealed a five-dimensional Schwefel surface.
-It estimated the minimum energy configuration and averaged
+It also used a zero-mean Gaussian noise density with $0 < \sigma{noise} \le 5$.
+Figure 5.(a) shows that noisy simulated annealing in accord with Theorem 2 converged 76% faster than did standard noiseless simulated annealing when using log-cooling.
+Figure 5.(b) shows that the estimated global minimum from noisy simulated annealing was almost 2 orders of magnitude better than non-noisy simulations on average (0.05 vs 4.6).
+The simulation annealed a 5-dimensional Schwefel surface.
+It estimated the minimum energy configuration and averaged the result over 1000 trials.
+We defined the convergence time as the number of steps that the simulation required to reach the global minimum energy within 10^{-3} :